On b-bit min-wise hashing for large-scale regression and classification with sparse data: Prediction error

+An optimal choice $L_b^*$ of $L$ will balance the approximation error and variance contributions (first and second term on the right hand side respectively).
+In the equal row sparsity we arrive at

-Considering the case where $\mbb\gamma = \mb0$, the result for an optimal choice of $ L \approx L^*$ implies that the MSPE is of order $\sigma \sqrt{q/n} \|\mbb\beta^*\|_2$.
-The slow rate in $n$, which stems from a balance between the approximation error of order $q \norms{\mbb{\beta}^*}_2 ^2 / L$ and an estimation error of order $\sigma^2 L /n$, seems unavoidable if we do not make stronger conditions on the design.
+which yields an optimal MSPE of the order $\sigma \sqrt{q/n} \|\mbb\beta^*\|_b$.
+If we ignore log terms the rate is analogous in the case of uneven row-sparsity.
+The slow rate in $n$ seems unavoidable if we do not make stronger conditions on the design.
 Indeed, a similar error rate is obtained in Theorem 21 of \citet{maillardmunos2012} and in \citet{kaban2014new} for OLS following dimension reduction by random projections.
-Furthermore the optimal number of projections in that case is of the same order as that of $L^*$ for random-sign hashing here.
+More precisely: projecting $K$ times with a random projection, followed by an OLS estimation is shown in \citet{kaban2014new} to lead to a bound on $\MSPE$ of